-The Directive on Credit Agreements Relating to Residential Immovable Property (Directive 2014/17/EU) (the "Mortgage Credit Directive"), was published in the Official Journal on 28 February 2014.
-The Mortgage Credit Directive came into force on 20 March 2014 and must be transposed by Member States by 21 March 2016.
+The Directive on Credit Agreements Relating to Residential Immovable Property (Directive 2014/17/EU) (the "Mortgage Credit Directive") came into force on 20 March 2014 and must be transposed by Member States by 21 March 2016.
 The Mortgage Credit Directive has at the date of this Base Prospectus not yet been transposed in Ireland.